bencemali/fheanor/examples/bfv_impl_v2/Readme.md

 Instead we use a technique that was propsed by <https://ia.cr/2016/510>.
 More concretely, they show how to implement the necessary operations as "RNS conversions", which directly operate on the RNS values, and don't involve big integers.
 The details are not overly complicated, but would go beyond the scope of this introduction, so we just describe how to use the RNS conversion implementations that are implemented in Fheanor.
-In particular, we are interested in [`crate::rnsconv::lift::AlmostExactBaseConversion`] and [`crate::rnsconv::bfv_rescale::AlmostExactRescalingConvert`], since they implement the two operations that we require for BFV multiplication.
+In particular, we are interested in [`crate::rns_conv::matrix_lift::AlmostExactMatrixBaseConversion`] (which replaces the now deprecated [`crate::rns_conv::lift::AlmostExactBaseConversion`]) and [`crate::rns_conv::bfv_rescale::AlmostExactRescalingConvert`], since they implement the two operations that we require for BFV multiplication.
 The first one takes care of the conversion `Z/(q) -> Z/(qq')`, and the second one does the downscaling at the end, which scales elements of `Z/(qq')` by `t/q` and maps them back to `Z/(q)`.
 All implemented RNS conversions take the input in the form of the following matrix:
 ```text